EugeneSunrise/reWASD/README.md

 # NOTICE 17.12.2023
 - Crack for 6.6 ver ready with youtube guide for those who really wants it, check releases.
 Version 7.0 crack will be later.
+- If some functions do not work, please create a new task and describe the problem, I will fix it in the near future
 - May this holiday season brighten you up with happiness, joy and good cheer!

 # Special Thanks